wdunster/WDPrada_Lab_Notebook/LabLog/WD_Nov_23_Log.md

 ## <a name="log"></a> **Daily Logs**

+### Nov 30
+- QC_WGS extraction 11
+- Labeled tubes for TL_AP
+    - Moving forward if I need things to do I can start to process all TL_AP Round 1 (BC) samples
+    - Changes to aliquot protocol
+        - Only 3 tubes
+        - Only DI
+        - 1 mL to Sym PTAC and CHL tubes.
+Then move both supernatans to the Host PTAC tube
+    - If i need addional things to do I can also help process Matias's samples once Hana-Lei has finished airbrushing

 ### Nov 28
 - QC_WGS extraction 10 - see extraction log for results.
 The extraction went well but I didn't see any advantage to the overnight incubation so I think I will continue with a few hour incubation
 - Organized post-pcr side of lab